 “I loved how everyone is just joking around all the time, laughing and just living in the moment.”

-When speaking about the expat community in Belize, Laura says the support is blatant.
+When speaking about what it’s like to live in the expat community in Belize, Laura says the support is blatant.
 “I never even really knew what ‘community’ meant before I moved to Belize.”
 She says she always knew what the word meant on paper, but it wasn’t until meeting the locals, the expats, and joining the Facebook Groups in Belize that the sentiment really hit home.
 In addition, being on an island and the confines it provides gives that sense of warmth and welcome everywhere you go, Laura adds.

 View this post on Instagram